• Products

 TriggerPopUp("+200",gameObject);

-And the code for t$$anonymous$$s class is here:
+And the code for this class is here:

 #pragma strict